davidberenstein1957/concise-concepts/README.md

 ## Standalone

-This might be useful when iterating over few_shot training data when not wanting to reload larger models continuously.\
+This might be useful when iterating over few_shot training data when not wanting to reload larger models continuously.
+Note that, [custom embedding models](#custom-embedding-models) are passed via `model`.

 ```python
 import gensim